 If you decide to use SharePoint for project management, you may encounter some questions about the right version to work with.

-In this article, I’ll take a look at the benefits of SharePoint for project management before exploring common reasons why organizations remain with SharePoint On-Premises.
+In this article, we’ll first take a look at the benefits of SharePoint for project management before exploring common reasons why organizations remain with SharePoint On-Premises.
+And why you should use it for project and portfolio management!

 What is Microsoft SharePoint?